dev-academy-programme/orientation---Archived/pairing/README.md

 That said pairing varies between teams.
 Some pair 99% of the time; some pair only some of the time; others pair only when it makes sense.

 Pairing [doesn't feel natural or easy for everyone](http://blogs.atlassian.com/2009/06/pair_programming_is_kryptonite/).
-We ask that you keep an open-mind on pairing throughout EDA and challenge yourself to work on your pairing skills while here.
+We ask that you keep an open mind on pairing throughout EDA and challenge yourself to work on your pairing skills while here.

 ## Expectations